jklimek/git-php/README.md

 =========

 Project is written in Symfony2 framework, after pulling repository simply run ```composer install``` to install all the dependencies.
-Composer will ask you for additional app details such as repository-path or database details
+Composer will ask you for additional app details such as repository-path or database details.
+Proceed as in any standard Symfony installations.

 After that you need to install all assets -- run ```php app/console assetic:dump``` to dump them.